emezac/dawn/README.md

 - **Web Search Tool**: Updated to use the latest model version with improved performance and reliability.
 - **Visualization of Workflow Execution**: Generate visual representations of workflows to aid in understanding and debugging.
 - **Vector Store ID Validation**: Robust utilities for validating OpenAI Vector Store IDs with different validation levels.
+- **DirectHandlerTask Support:**
+  - Register and use handler functions directly in workflows without needing global tool registry.
+  - Improved task output and variable resolution for complex data structures.
+  - Support for both synchronous and asynchronous workflow engines.
+  - Enhanced debugging and error reporting for task execution.

 ## Usage